jeremypayan/python-rmq-module-1.1.0/README.md

 6. create a .env file and set CONFIG, ENV and PWD variables :
 - CONFIG corresponds to the track to config directory on your setup
-- ENV corresponds to the corresponding env into rmq.yaml (for now there is only preprod)
+- ENV corresponds to the corresponding env in rmq.yaml (for now there is only preprod)
 - PWD corresponds to your password to access to the RMQ server.
-It will not be necessary for RMQ local installations.

-6. Make tests and go on !
+6.bis Make tests and go on !
 ```
 make test
 ```